 Using agents is generally not inexpensive.
 Higher-quality models typically produce fewer errors and complete tasks faster, but this comes with increased cost.
 For steps where mistakes could have a significant negative impact, it’s worthwhile to invest in stronger models to maintain accuracy and reliability.

 Splitting the workflow into multiple agents instead of relying on a single, all-purpose agent helps optimize cost and performance by allowing different model sizes for different tasks.
-For example, in my setup, the Writer and Reviewer Agents run on the more capable but more expensive GPT-4.1, while the token-intensive first step—screening for potential cases—uses the lighter and more cost-effective GPT-4.1-mini.
+For example, in my setup, the Writer and Reviewer Agents run on the more capable but more expensive GPT-4.1.
+On the other hand, the token-intensive first step—screening for potential cases—uses the lighter and more cost-effective GPT-4.1-mini.

 Naturally, more agent runs directly translate to higher costs, so it’s crucial to minimize searches that yield no valuable results.
-Additionally, over time, scraping efficiency tends to decline slightly as easily discoverable cases are exhausted, making it progressively harder to find fresh, unique examples.
+Additionally, over time, scraping efficiency tends to decline slightly as easily discoverable cases are exhausted.
+This means, it gets progressively harder for the agents to find fresh, unique examples.

 Learning Agents